LimitPoint/TimeWarp/README.md

 // iterate all tests:
 let _ = ScaleFunctionTestType.allCases .map({ testScaleVideo(scaleType: $0) })
 ```

+That series of examples makes use of integration to define the scaling function, or integrator.

 Run the app on the Mac and navigate to the apps Documents folder using 'Go to Folder...' from the 'Go' menu in the Finder.
 There you will find the generated video samples.